Italian Beef Wellington with Mince

 If any liquid comes out during the second half of the baking, simply take the dish out of the oven, drain the liquid, and put it on some clean and dry baking paper.
 Then resume with the baking.

-If you would like to add a heart on top, simply use any leftover pastry cuttings, and add the heart towards the end of the baking, about 10 minutes before you are due to take your Italian beef wellington with mince out of the oven.
+If you would like to add a heart on top, simply use any leftover pastry cuttings, and add the heart towards the end of the baking, about 10 minutes before you are due to take your Italian meatloaf out of the oven.